Teaching

 Selection of Syllabi

-Enrich, Enlighten, and Reform: Introduction to PPE, Pomona College, Spring 2024
+Enrich, Enlighten, and Reform, Pomona College, Spring 2024

 Behavioral Economics, Pomona College, Spring 2024